DarthGigi/MinionAH-Newsroom/src/pages/privacy-policy.md

   This data is not stored in our database; instead, it is stored in Vercel's database.
 We do not have access to this raw data.

+- Sentry:

+  We use Sentry to collect anonymous error data, which is privacy-friendly.
+You can [read Sentry's Privacy Policy here](https://sentry.io/privacy/).

+  This data is not stored in our database; instead, it is stored in Sentry's database.
+We do not have access to this raw data.

 ## Third-Party Sharing

 We do not share your personal information with any third parties and will aim to never do so.
 If, for some reason, we ever do (a highly unlikely event), we will first notify you and ask for your explicit consent.